eBay/xcelite/README.md

 private Map<String, List<String>> dynamicCols;
 ```

-In addition, if you want some sheet columns to be skipped from been injected to the map, use:
+In addition, if you want some nativeSheet columns to be skipped from been injected to the map, use:

 ```java
 @AnyColumn(ignoreCols = { "column1", "column2" })